 The Academy Trust keeps employees in touch and up to date with matters that concern them via email and regular staff briefings and training sessions.
-Trust wide Staff Voice meetings recommenced in Autumn 2021 following postponement due to Covid-19.
-All employees have an individual workplace email account which proved crucial for communication in recent times (Covid-19).
+Trust wide Staff Voice meetings take place.
+All employees have an individual workplace email account.